cloudiator/colosseum/documentation/api/entities/OperatingSystem.md

 Parameter                   | Description
 --------------------------- | ---------------------------------
 operatingSystemArchitecture | The architecture of the os (I386, AMD64)
-operatingSystemVendor       | The vendor of the operating system version                     | The version of the operating system.
+operatingSystemFamily       | The family of the operating system version                     | The version of the operating system.

 ###Request Example